data-lessons/SQL-business/_episodes/04-sql-joins.md

 > {: .solution}
 {: .challenge}

-Cong!
+Congratulations!
 You just completed the SQL lesson.
 Yes, there are a lot of stuff, it's difficult to memorize everything.
 Keep practicing!
 Here is a [cheat sheet](../sql_cheat_sheet.md) for you.